trieschlab/PymoNNto/docs/Basic_Tutorial/Evolution.md

 Each evolution instance has a unique Folder like Project/Data/Evolution_Project_Clones/evo_name.
 If the evolution is run on the local device, the Project is copied into this folder.
 If the evolution is run on a remote device, the copy is located in .../user/evo_name and the Project/Data/Evolution_Project_Clones/evo_name is only an empty shell, with some settings and a copy of the results.

+When we create a new evolution instance, PymoNNto automatically creates a file similar to the previous master.py which is executed when we click on start.
+The name of the file is execute_evolution.py and it is located in the copied project folder.

+Note that the slave file path has to be set relative to this file.

 ```python
 #master.py